cvat-ai/cvat/site/content/en/docs/manual/advanced/projects.md

 ## Create a new project

 > **Note** that the project will be created in the organization that you selected at the time of creation.
 > For more information, see [organizations](/docs/manual/advanced/organization/).

+There are two types of labels that you can add to the project at the same time:

+* Sceleton lables - where you must add "sceleton" to the uploaded picture.
+* Regular lables - all other types of labels

+Main steps of the procedure are common for both types of labels.
+On how to set up a sceleton lable, see [Setup sceleton](#setup-sceleton-extention),

 To create a new project, do the following: